xrdocs/virtual-routing/_blogs/2022-08-23-high-availability-with-xrv9000-on-aws-using-apphosting-sl-api.md

 ## Onbox Apphosting solution for XRv9000 AWS HA

 The solution described here can be extended in the future to cover the different use cases discussed above.
-However, for now we focus on the active-standby vRouters in the same Availability zone only.
+However, for now, we focus on the active-standby vRouters in the same Availability zone only.
 The solution is an Onbox docker App to enable High-Availability for XRv9k on AWS using IOS-XR Service-Layer API and AWS APIs:

 >[https://github.com/akshshar/xrv9k-aws-ha](https://github.com/akshshar/xrv9k-aws-ha)